fdazen/fda-documentation/financial_reports.md

-The Financial Reports include all those reports that have to do with daily transactions performed at your property, and are mostly important for the Accounting Department.
+The Financial Reports include all those reports that have to do with daily transactions performed at your property, and they offer a precise understanding of all financial operations.
+For this reason, these will mostly important to your Accounting Department.
 These include:

  - **Additional Revenue Report**